DVT

 Why Patients Choose Us

-✓ Same-day DVT screening for urgent cases ✓ Comprehensive bilateral leg examination ✓ Detailed reports suitable for treatment planning ✓ Arabic and English consultations ✓ Central location at International Hospital, Salmiya ✓ Easy WhatsApp booking
+✓ Urgent appointment availability confirmed directly by the clinic ✓ Comprehensive bilateral leg examination ✓ Detailed reports suitable for treatment planning ✓ Arabic and English consultations ✓ Central location at International Hospital, Salmiya ✓ Easy WhatsApp booking

 When to Seek Urgent DVT Evaluation